Java Backend Developer (Basic) Test

-Backend java developer (basic) assessment evaluates candidates' proficiency in backend java development, assessing their coding skills, knowledge of frameworks, database management, and problem-solving abilities.
+Backend Java Developer (Basic) test evaluates candidates' proficiency in backend Java development, assessing their coding skills, knowledge of frameworks, database management, and problem-solving abilities.

 • Core Java Concepts